xbowery/CS203_Proj/APICode/README.md

 mvn test
 ```

+The generated JaCoCo test results should be accessible at the `target\site\jacoco` directory

 ### Documentation

 The application also has a plugin to automatically generate the Javadoc for all source files.
 Run the following command: